 Researchers are studying therapies such as cognitive behavioral therapy (CBT) and mindfulness to help individuals with autism regulate their emotions better.
 These therapies can help change thoughts, improve self-awareness, and relaxation techniques, which are often used as interventions for anxiety and depression [7].

-It's important to note that emotion dysregulation may manifest differently in adults with autism, who may appear withdrawn, depressed, or exhausted from working to control their emotions all day.
+It's important to note that emotional dysregulation may manifest differently in adults with autism, who may appear withdrawn, depressed, or exhausted from working to control their emotions all day.
 Therapies are being developed to target emotion regulation processes and improve mental health in individuals with autism.

 Overall, implementing strategies for emotional regulation can significantly impact the lives of individuals with autism.
 These strategies, combined with a supportive environment and appropriate therapeutic interventions, can aid in improving emotional health and overall quality of life.
 For additional resources, consider exploring our articles on the benefits of occupational therapy for autism and the use of weighted blankets for autism.